msemjan/msemjan.github.io/content/posts/introduction-into-protocol-buffers-in-go.md

 Before using them, one has to specify how the data is structured, and then the language-specific code can be automatically generated.
 Currently protocol buffers are supported in the following languages: Java, Python, Objective-C, and C++, and in `proto3` version you can also use Kotlin, Dart, Go, Ruby, PHP, and C#.

-The most notable application of protocol buffers is in gRPC[^2], which is a high-performance framework that can run in any environment and can be used as a more efficient replacement for REST APIs in some applications.
+The most notable application of protocol buffers is in [gRPC](../introduction-into-grpc-in-go), which is a high-performance framework that can run in any environment and can be used as a more efficient replacement for REST APIs in some applications[^2].

 One of the main benefits of protocol buffers is that they are language-independent and therefore the producer of a message can be written in a different language than the consumer.